 The second assumption is that there will be no economic effect.
 People making $5.15 will soon be paid $7.15.
 Everything else will remain the same.
 But this simply isn't the case.
 For those who want to understand the effects of implementing a higher minimum wage, it is important to have a grasp of this truth: When the government puts in place a certain public policy, there is always some response that comes from the marketplace.

-In public-policy circles, this is called the elastic effect.
-For instance, increasing the entrance fee to a public park by 5 percent would lead us to conclude, on the basis of logic, that the park would take in 5 percent more income than it did last year.
-But, in fact, this is not necessarily the case because increasing the cost may cause 10 percent fewer people to visit the park, resulting instead in a net reduction in revenue.
+In public policy circles, this is called the elastic effect.
+For instance, increasing the entrance fee to a public park by five percent would lead us to conclude, on the basis of logic, that the park would take in five percent more income than it did last year.
+But, in fact, this is not necessarily the case, because increasing the cost may cause 10 percent fewer people to visit the park, resulting instead in a net reduction in revenue.

-The problem with the minimum-wage solution is that it leads to negative consequences that are equal to--or sometimes worse than--the problem that the policy sought to remedy.
-Studies over the past forty years indicate that a legally determined minimum wage leads to fewer available jobs, especially for the very people the legislation wants to help.
-Labor economists, for example, point out that a 10 percent forced increase in wages would increase unemployment by 1 to 3 percent.
+The problem with the minimum-wage solution is that it leads to negative consequences that are equal to, or sometimes worse than, the problem that the policy sought to remedy.
+Studies over the past 40 years indicate that a legally determined minimum wage leads to fewer available jobs, especially for the very people the legislation wants to help.
+Labor economists, for example, point out that a 10 percent forced increase in wages would increase unemployment by one to three percent.

 The extra costs produced by an increase in minimum-wage legislation will not be borne by the affected companies.
 The companies will, of course, pass along the costs to those who buy their products, which will include the employees who have just had their wages raised, thus making those same wages that much less adequate.

 And while outsourcing has been demonized by many politicians, an increase in the minimum wage will only serve to encourage businesses to go to other nations, where labor costs are lower.